clemenssielaff/notf/pynotf/pynotf/logic.md

 ## Exception Handling

 With the introduction of user-written code, we inevitable open the door to user-written bugs.
 Therefore, during Event handling evaluation, all Receivers have the possibility of failing at any time.
-Failure in this case means that theReceiver throws an exception instead of returning normally.
-Internal errors, that are caught and handled internally,remain of course invisible to the Logic.
+Failure in this case means that the Receiver throws an exception instead of returning normally.
+Internal errors, that are caught and handled internally, remain of course invisible to the Logic.

 In case of a failure, the exception thrown by the Receiver is caught by the Emitter upstream, that is currently in the process of emitting.
 The way that the Emitter reacts to the exception can be selected at runtime using the [delegation pattern](https://en.wikipedia.org/wiki/Delegation_pattern).
-The default behavior is to acknowledge the exception by logging a warning, but ultimately to ignore it, for there is no general way to handle user code errors.Other delegates may opt to drop Receivers that fail once, fail multiple times in a row or in total, etc.
+The default behavior is to acknowledge the exception by logging a warning, but ultimately to ignore it, for there is no general way to handle user code errors.
+Other delegates may opt to drop Receivers that fail once, fail multiple times in a row or in total, etc.